luoyuweidu/Boston-Airbnb-Listing-Price-Study/README.md

 ## Analysis Motivation <a name="motivation"></a>

-For this project, I was interested in understanding what factors are influencing Airbnb's listing price at Boston and want to build a simple model to predict the price.
+For this project, I was interested in understanding what factors influence Airbnb's listing price at Boston and want to build a simple model to predict the price.
 Some specific questions I have in mind are:

 1. What are the top factors?
 2. Which neighbourhoods have the highest listing price?
 I've lived at Boston for 2 years when pursuing my graduate degree.
 I am pretty sure certain areas such as Boston Harbour have higher prices than others.